 It’s not a great user experience.
 I liken it to someone asking a legitimate question and we send them to the basement archive where there are boxes and boxes of dusty folders with answers in them somewhere.

 Search engines love FAQs.
 Sounds like a good thing, but do you really want your visitors’ first experience with your brand to be your FAQ?
 I see FAQs floating to the top of searches again and again.
 Why does this happen?
 It’s long and content rich, it’s linked to from every page in the footer, and your site keeps directing people there, which combined, tells Google and other search engines that this page is really, really important.

 FAQ content voice is usually dry.
 Because FAQs are either a catchall or left until last, the voice tends to be cold, brief, and dry — probably unlike your brand's usually vibrant personality.

 FAQ content gets overlooked during a content update.
 I don’t know why, but as website content gets refreshed by web editors, FAQs are usually the last to get touched, so the information is often out of date.
 Which is frustrating, especially when you’re looking for an answer in a basement.

 What's more?
 Most FAQs go against the spirit of “Frequently Asked Questions.”
 They're not really FAQs; it's just information we don't know where to put.

 What to Do with Information that Doesn’t Fit

 So what should you do with your loose end website content?
 In most cases, the answers can be woven into your site’s foundational content.
 For bigger or more complicated topics, create value-add articles, videos, or infographics and keep them in a resource section.
-Ask your favorite content strategist to set this up for you.

 Of course, there are exceptions to pretty much every rule.
 Here’s when, how, and where you should create an FAQ experience.